microsoft/azure-health-data-services-workshop/Challenge-05 - Export and Anonymize Data/Readme.md

 More information on headers for bulk export operations in FHIR is available [here](https://hl7.org/Fhir/uv/bulkdata/export/index.html#headers).

 ## Step 4: Securely transfer the file to the research team
-Researchers from outside organizations cannot have direct access to Healthcare or Payor organizations' Azure tennants.
-You will need to set up a way to securely transfer the anonymized datasets to these external groups.
+Researchers from outside organizations cannot have direct access to healthcare or payor organizations' Azure tennants.
+You will need to find a way to securely transfer the anonymized datasets to these external groups.

 **Task:**
 Set up a Shared Access Signature (SAS) token to allow a research team to access the anonymized datasets that you exported.